ArekX/RAGE/README.md

 # Example:
 timer = RAGE::Timer.new(0.5)
 timer.registerEvent(Proc.new{
-  puts "This will be printed every 1/2 of a second.
+  puts "This will be printed every 1/2 of a second."
 })
 RAGE::Events.registerTimer(timer)